nestjsx/nestjs-amqp/README.md

 ## Future implementation

-So far this package manages multiple AMQP connections using the nestjs container and inject them into other providers.
+So far this package manages multiple AMQP connections using the nestjs container and injects them into other providers.
 Alternatively I'd like to implement something like this:

 ```javascript